Fluctuations of dynamical observables in linear diffusions with time delay: a Riccati-based approach: Time evolution of the moment generating functions

 Eq. (\ref{EqZAasymp}) is a central result of our work as it shows that for $\lambda\in \hat {\cal D}_{\rm o}$ the SCGF $\mu_{\rm o}(\lambda)$ defined in Eq. (\ref{EqSCGF}) is equal to the function $f^+(\lambda)$ which is associated with the maximal solutions of the CAREs (\ref{EqCARE:subeqns}).
 The SCGF is therefore the same for the three observables ${\cal W}_t,{\cal Q}_t$ and $\Sigma_t$ since the corresponding matrices $B_{\rm o}$ have the same anti-symmetric part, which implies that the Hamiltonian matrices have the same spectrum.
 On the other hand, the interval $\hat {\cal D}_{\rm o}$ and the pre-exponential factor $g_{\rm o}(\lambda)$ depend on the observable.
 In particular, the expressions (\ref{EqgA1:subeqns}) of $g_{\rm o}(\lambda)$ diverge at the boundaries of $\hat {\cal D}_{\rm o}$\footnote{However, this does not mean that the {\it actual} prefactor diverges at $\lambda_{\rm o1}$ or $\lambda_{\rm o 2}$, as discussed in Sec. \ref{SubsecIVC}.}.

 The SCGF can be computed from Eq. (\ref{Eqmustar}), i.e., from the eigenvalues of the Hamiltonian matrices.
-This is a standard numerical task, even for large $n$, but we now derive an equivalent and even more convenient expression as an integral over frequency.
-To this end, we use the property that each symmetric solution, $\hat C_{\rm o}^{r,(\alpha)}(\lambda)$ or $\hat C_{\rm o}^{l,(\alpha)}(\lambda)$, of the CAREs gives rise to a factorization of the characteristic polynomial $p_H(\lambda,s)$ of $H^r_{\rm o}(\lambda)$ and $H^l_{\rm o}(\lambda)$ in the form~\cite{K2010}
+This is a standard numerical task, even for large $n$, but one can derive an equivalent and even more convenient expression as an integral over frequency.
+As shown in Appendix \ref{AppendH}, it reads